Cranberry sauce is an essential condiment for most roast dinners and this homemade version is deliciously tart and sweet.

 Cranberry sauce is a classic addition to a roast that can be used all year round.
 As with most things, homemade tastes so much better than the shop-bought version.
 And the good news is that it’s actually really easy to make.
 For this recipe, you simply need to simmer the 5 ingredients together until the sauce is thick and sticky.
 Too good to save just for Christmas, this sauce recipe is also delicious used in a pie, pastry, or sandwich.

 - 150ml (¼ pint) port

 - Juice of ½ orange

 To make the cranberry sauce, put all the ingredients in a saucepan along with 300ml (½ pint) water.

 Bring to the boil and simmer for 20 mins until the cranberries are soft and have burst open.

 Store in a sealed jar until you need to use it and then enjoy on Christmas Day.

-Due to it's very few inredients, cranberry sauce has a very simple sweet taste of pure cranberries and sugar.
-The texture can be quite jelly like, and thats why it well suits a tender piece of meat.
-If you sauce is tasting a little bitter, simply add a small amount of maple syrup to intensify the sweetness until you reach your desired flavour - avoid adding more sugar as unless it completely dissolves in the sauce you won't create the same effect.
+Due to its very few ingredients, cranberry sauce has a very simple sweet taste of pure cranberries and sugar.
+The texture can be quite jelly-like, and that's why it well suits a tender piece of meat.
+If your sauce is tasting a little bitter, simply add a small amount of maple syrup to intensify the sweetness until you reach your desired flavour - avoid adding more sugar as unless it completely dissolves in the sauce you won't create the same effect.